Scanning gate microscopy in graphene nanostructures: Electronic transport in graphene nanoribbons and nanocontacts

 where $G_0=2e^2/h$ is the quantum of conductance and $t_{ba}$ the matrix elements of the $N \times N$ transmission amplitude matrix $t$ evaluated at the Fermi energy $E_\mathrm{F}$.

 An infinite GNR provides an example of a perfect scatterer, with a unitary transmission for all the propagating modes.
 Thus, $G$ is a steplike function of the Fermi energy $E_\mathrm{F}$.
-In Fig.~\ref{fig:TvsE} we present the numerical results for the conductance of a metallic armchair nanoribbon with a width $W_\mathrm{L}=599\, a_0$ as a function of the Fermi energy (thick black solid line).
-The zero transverse-energy mode, not being degenerate, determines the first conductance plateau at $G = G_0$.
+In Fig.~\ref{fig:TvsE} we present the numerical results for the conductance of a metallic armchair nanoribbon with a width $W_\mathrm{L}=599\, a_0$ (where electron transport is along the vertical direction $y$) as a function of the Fermi energy (thick black solid line).
+The zero-transverse-energy mode, not being degenerate, determines the first conductance plateau at $G = G_0$.
 Upon increasing $E_\mathrm{F}$, the other modes become progressively populated.
-The Dirac equation predicts these modes to be doubly degenerate, and thus conductance plateaus separated by steps of $2G_0$.
+The Dirac equation predicts these modes to be doubly degenerate, and thus conductance plateaus are separated by steps of $2G_0$.
 The numerical results agree with such an expectation for small values of $E_\mathrm{F}$, but as $E_\mathrm{F}$ increases, lattice effects become relevant, the mode degeneracy is progressively destroyed, and plateaus with steps of $G_0$ start to appear.

 As commented above, the conductance quantization obtained in a perfect GNR, like that of Fig.~\ref{fig:TvsE}, is not robust, since a moderate amount of edge roughness results in an important suppression of the conductance and the appearance of localized states at the edges \cite{Munoz:2006,Li2008,Mucciolo2008,Ihnatsenka2009}.
 The sensitivity is most pronounced near the neutrality point, where the number of propagating modes is small.
 By the same token, the definition of a nanoconstriction in a GNR considerably deteriorates the conductance quantization.
 Indeed, a hallmark of mesoscopic physics, the conductance quantization with plateaus at integer multiples of $G_0$ observed in transport through semiconductor-based QPCs \cite{vanwees88,wharam88}, is elusive in GNCs, where no well-defined plateaus are typically observed, particularly for sharp constrictions.